Programs and Services

 Please register for another class if you know that you will be missing any segment of the course.

 Arrive 10 minutes early so that the course may begin on time, and wear loose-fitting clothing, in layers that allow free movement.
 You will be removing your shoes, stockings, and jewelry.

 Sexual Assault Survivors

 Graduates of Chimera, including survivors of sexual assault, often report feeling empowered, more assertive, and in better control of their lives after completing a Chimera course.
 However, taking a class may trigger unwanted emotions or memories of your assault.
-If your sexual assault was recent, or you are worried about class triggering unwanted emotions, please reach out to an RCC advocate to discuss whether or not now is the right time to take Chimera.
+If your sexual assault was recent, or you are worried about being triggered, please reach out to an RCC advocate to discuss whether or not now is the right time to take Chimera.